nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 1b.
-The current list of events displayed has less than 2 events.
+There are less than 2 events in the list.

     - 1b1.
 PlanEase shows an error message.